Readit News logoReadit News

 But getting some editor that highlights the SQL will completely solve your issue.

-munk-a · 10 months ago
+munk-a · a year ago

 I think fighting in PRs over syntax preferences is pretty useless so dev shops should generally have code style guidelines to help keep things consistent.
 In my company we use all caps casing since we have momentum in that direction but I think that decision can be reasonable in either direction as long as it's consistent - it's like tabs vs. spaces...
 I've worked in companies with both preferences, I just configure my editor to auto-pretty code coming out and auto-lint code going in and never worry about it.

-troyvit · 10 months ago
+troyvit · a year ago

 > no longer needed with colour.